Search results for

 We will point out that the Galaxy S21 series runs the Snapdragon 888, which is a generation newer than the S20 FE’s 865.
 That means you get blistering performance that’s noticeably quicker than what’s available in the 865-equipped FE.
 Likewise, the S21 FE runs the Snapdragon 888 in the US, UK, and Europe, but other global variants ship with an Exynos 2100 SoC.

 The Snapdragon 888 isn’t Qualcomm’s latest high-end chipset, though.
-That title goes to the Snapdragon 8 Gen 2, which powers the latest Galaxy S23 series.
-Samsung has also moved away from its own Exynos processors in the new flagships, offering one chipset experience for the entire world.
+That title goes to the Snapdragon 8 Gen 3, which powers the latest Galaxy S24 series.
+Samsung has also split its lineup between that Snapdragon chip in the US and the in-house Exynos 2400 chipset for most of the rest of the world.
+But, again, both chips are more powerful than the four-year-old Snapdragon 865.

 Battery